kftam1994/assessTaskAI/README.md

 ### Neural Netwrok Model

-Multi-layer Perceptron (MLP) neural network model aims at classifying an image to 62 classes of upper case and lower case characters, and digits by backpropagation.
+Multi-layer Perceptron (MLP) neural network model is a backpropagation model aiming at classifying an image to 62 classes of upper case and lower case characters, and digits.
 Scikit-learn [MLP](http://scikit-learn.org/stable/modules/generated/sklearn.neural_network.MLPClassifier.html) package is used to build the model.
 The parameters are as follows:

  * Solver: stochastic gradient-based optimizer
  * Activation function: hyperbolic tan function